 AIARE Level 1 Avalanche Course.
 After nearly a decade ski guiding locally and in the alps, Olivia decided it was time to address what she sees as shortage of education opportunities for women breaking into backcountry skiing.
 In many ski towns there is a significant population of women interested in ski touring but still not quite making it out there for various reasons.
 Common themes Olivia has heard among women in her community include fear of not skiing well enough, discomfort about avalanche hazards, concerns about decision making in their current ski group, and the simple need for a bit of professional instruction in specific skills related to ski touring.
 Key to the any backcountry ski experience is that it should be fun and well-organized.

-This course aims to give you the skill set you need to organize your own tours or join an existing group for a day of backcountry skiing.
+This course aims to give you the skill set you need start organizing your own tours or join an existing group for a day of backcountry skiing.
 By the end you will have an increased ability to evaluate the skill set of those you consider touring with.
 This can also be great training for something like our Haute Route Ski Tour.
 Your guides are constantly managing hazards related to the snowpack and discuss each decision with the group.
 This is not an avalanche course and is intended to complement skills covered there as we plan and undertake backcountry tours.

-The course is capped to provide for a good experience.
+Total course participants are limited to provide for a good experience.
 We will likely split into two touring groups if the trip fills to maximize enjoyment on the tour.
 Generally the two groups tour in the same area, but ski and climb separately to make things more enjoyable.

 Skills Covered on Day 1 - Women's Backcountry Ski Camp